 8. Don't Ask Your Team to Do Something You Wouldn't

-This one speaks for itself--if you there is a task or behavior that you haven't done in the past or wouldn't do right now alongside your team, then think more about what you're asking of them.
+This one speaks for itself--if you there is a task or action that you haven't done in the past or wouldn't be willing to do right now alongside your team, then think a little more about what you're asking of them.

 9. Don't Be a Bottleneck

 Learn how and when to delegate work and decisions effectively so your team can get stuff done without you--progress will be swifter and everyone will be happier.
 You may have to let go of some things, but putting them in someone else's hands may turn out to be even better than having you do them!

 When a project or effort goes well, stand behind your team and push them into the spotlight.
 If something goes poorly, shelter the team and take the blame.
 This is a surefire way to earn respect and commitment from your team members.
 It's tough to do, but no one ever said leading others was easy.

 To get a dive into targeted development components intended to improve the interactions front‐line leaders and other leaders have with their teams, check out the Supervisory Series!